Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return a + b

-• a and b: receive an integer type (int).
+• a and b: receive integer type (int).

-Type hints can be used easily even when a function has multiple arguments.
+Type hints can be used easily even when there are multiple arguments.

 def greet(name: str, age: int) -> str: